• Skip to primary navigation

 Reply

-25. Dave Turissini says
+Dave Turissini

 The short ribs turned out perfect.
 However, I followed the recipe, but could not get the wine reduction sauce go thicken despite how long I cooked it.
 What did I do wrong?